microsoft/atlas-design/site/src/components/button.md

 ## Secondary

 All buttons, by default, are secondary buttons.
-There are three gradutating secondary styles.
+There are three graduating secondary styles.

 1. Outlined (Default)
 2. Clear